 This is a serious problem.
 What are we to think of those who identify themselves as Christ-followers (that's what "Christian" means) but do not truly follow Christ?
 Friends, the person who comes to Jesus must come on His terms, or he doesn't truly come at all.
-To say, "Well, I received Jesus as my Savior and I know I'm going to heaven, but I have no intention of truly following Him with my life," is a great contradiction.
+To say, "Well, I received Jesus as my Savior and I know I'm going to heaven, but I am not following Him with my life," is a great contradiction.
 Jesus calls us to follow Him, and it's to the person who indeed follows Him that this claim applies, he will have the light of life.

-So there's His claim, about Himself, about those who follow Him.
-The question now, of course, is what are we going to do with His claim?
-He said what He said, and now we must respond to it.
-To help us respond rightly, in the next scene John shows us how others responded.
+So there's Jesus' claim, about Himself, about those who follow Him.
+How should we respond to it?
+To help us, in the next scene John shows us how others responded.

 II.
-Jesus faced a variety of responses to His claims (13-30).
+Consider the responses to Jesus' claims (13-30).